 Want to troubleshoot a sewing machine skipping stitches?
+There is nothing more frustrating than skipped stitches.
+It results in messy seams that are likely to break and result in holes.
 Here are some easy tips for getting back on track.

 A stitch in time saves nine, But a stitch out of line is a waste of time.